 Let’s Celebrate National Afternoon Tea Week!

 We’re British and we know a thing or too about tea.
 Let’s begin National Afternoon Tea Week by celebrating this great institution.
-The taking of afternoon tea can come in many guises – on a River Thames cruiser, in a luxury spa, during a bike tour, from an English vineyard, castle, royal pavillion or palace, or even after walking a llama (we say don’t knock it until you have tried it).
+The taking of afternoon tea can come in many guises – on a River Thames cruiser, in a luxury spa, glam rock style, from an English vineyard, castle, royal pavilion or even a palace.
 Grab yourself a cuppa and check out some of our more unusual offerings.

 ALICE IN AFTERNOON TEA LAND

-This year sees the 150th anniversary of Alice’s Adventures in Wonderland.
+Alice’s Adventures in Wonderland has been around for more than 150 years and its popularity has never wavered.
 Since 1865, children and adults alike have been enthralled by the magical tale of a girl called Alice, who fell down a rabbit hole and found herself in a topsy-turvy world of adventure.
-Based on this theme, our Alice based afternoon tea aboard the prestige Belmond Northern Belle train, for a Mad Hatter’s tea party is definitely a must for any Alice in Wonderland fans.
+Based on this theme, there is an Alice based afternoon tea aboard the prestige Belmond Northern Belle train, for a Mad Hatter’s tea party every year, definitely a must for any Alice in Wonderland fans.

 DID YOU KNOW… that Lewis Carroll’s real name was Charles Dodgson and he worked as a maths lecturer at Oxford University?
 The character of Alice was based on a real person called Alice Liddell, with a long mane of brown not blonde hair.
 The Alice books were banned in China in 1931, on the basis that “animals should not use human language”.
 Curiouser and curiouser…

 Has all this talk of tea and scones got you excited?
-Then make sure you head over to our Facebook and Twitter pages tomorrow to enter our competition, where you could be in with a chance of winning a Gin and Jam High Tea for Two in Mayfair courtesy of Hush.
-Good luck!
+Then make sure you head over to our afternoon tea page